-To fulfil the requirement to notification of well control incidents, the Norwegian Oil and Gas Guideline No. 135 should be used.
+To fulfil the requirement for notification of well control incidents, the Offshore Norge Guideline No. 135 should be used.

 The requirement relating to rescue as mentioned in litera c, entails that the responsible party shall be able to

 - a) locate missing personnel using personnel control systems, - b) bring personnel to safe areas on vessels, facilities or land, - c) give injured personnel lifesaving first aid and medical treatment on their own facilities, the standby vessel or other facilities.